kontinu/katacoda-scenarios/kubernetes-user/step1-create-a-cluster/step1.md

 ### Minikube commands
+> this assumes you have minikube already installed

 We already installed minikube for you.
 Check that it is properly installed, by running the minikube version command:

 `minikube version`{{execute}}